johnmanjohnston/digit-recognition/README.md

 Then, to see how the model perceieves the testing data in the `testing/` directory, run `python3 main.py`

 You should see results with the filename, and the answers coming on screen.
 Do note the model isn't perfect, but has a really good accuracy.
-When I tested it, I managed to get an 90% success rate when I used the model against the testing set that I had made.
+When I tested it, I once managed to get an 90% success rate when I used the model against the testing set that I had made.

 If you want to use your own images, draw numbers on a `28x28` image, and place them in the `testing/` directory, and name the files using numbers, in ascending order,